rhubarb-geek-nz/CancellationTokenEvent/README.md

 } -CancellationToken $cancellationToken -NoNewScope
 ```

 This will stop the `Wait-Event` after 5 seconds.
-Internally this works by running the `ScriptBlock` with `Invoke-Command` and using the `CancellationTokento` call `Stop`.
+Internally this works by running the `ScriptBlock` with `Invoke-Command` and using the `CancellationToken` to call `Stop`.

 ## Build